Afrostie/Mopviewer/README.md

 Installation
 ------------

-Only been tested on Ubuntu at the moment.
-Should be compatible with cygwin
+mopViewer was developed on Ubuntu but has also been tested on Windows 10 with Visual Studio Community 2015

 ### Basic Steps: